Recommendations

 5. Write the inner-row corresponding character as the first character of share C.

-6. Repeat this process for each character until for both the gray and white fields are filled.
+6. Repeat from step 1 for each character until both the gray and white fields are filled.

 Verifying the Checksums